“Better weight than wisdom a traveler cannot carry.”

 Don’t give into it!

 Pull the camera away from your face.
 Slow down.
 Take some delicious time to breathe in the raw beauty of the place you’re so very fortunate to find yourself in.
-I’ve been on enough photo trips to have witnessed the unfortunate mistake many make, seeing the landscape or wildlife as subjects instead of making the choice to be in your body and fully present as an inhabitant of the landscape.
+I’ve been on enough photo trips to have witnessed the unfortunate mistake many make, seeing the landscape or wildlife as subjects instead of making the choice to be in your body and fully present as an inhabitant of the wilderness.

 So I ran back to the van, carried my bag to the wall and rummaged around for my wide angle.
 As soon as I pulled the viewfinder up to my eye I realized the shot I’d been looking for had finally found me.